Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

-Grayson Allen could make a big impact for the Milwaukee Bucks at 5:30 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+Grayson Allen and the rest of the Milwaukee Bucks match up versus the Miami Heat in the NBA Playoffs on Wednesday, at 9:00 PM ET.

-We're going to look at Allen's prop bets, using stats and trends to help you make good selections.
+In this article, we break down Allen's available prop bets, providing stats to help you figure out the best wagers to make.

 Grayson Allen Prop Bets vs. the Heat